-NOTE: The program is open to U.S. citizens, permanent residents or persons with preexisting visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
-Please note that current restrictions at locations having high, security-clearance requirements may impede full participation in some learning experiences by persons who have certain visa classifications.
-To be eligible for this program, previous postdoctoral training must be limited to three years or less.
+NOTE: The program is open to U.S. citizens, permanent residents or persons with pre-existing visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
+Please note that restrictions at NASA installations may impede full participation in some learning experiences by persons who have certain visa classifications.
+To be eligible for this program, previous postdoctoral training must be limited to three years (cumulative) or less.